dwwatson1/School_District_Analysis/README.md

 ![top_five_new](https://github.com/dwwatson1/School_District_Analysis/blob/main/Resources/top_five_new.PNG)

 #### Comparison
+The ranking of top five performing schools (highest % overall passing) in the district remained unchanged after replacing Thomas High School scores and running the new analysis.
+The school retained its second place position in the district.

 ### How does replacing the ninth-grade scores affect math and reading scores by grade?
 #### Original Analysis